Coordinator, Persian program

 NYU-Abu Dhabi Institute Conference Organization Grant awarded to organize the conference titled: “Marriage, Family, Religion, and Culture in Pre-Islamic and Early Islamic Iran and the Middle East,” in New York University in Abu Dhabi, on January 9-10, 2017. (co-organized with Janet Afary).

-The Jafar and Shokoh Farzaneh Paper Prize in Persian Literature and Culture, South Central Modern Language Association, 2012
+The Jafar and Shokoh Farzaneh Paper Prize in Persian Literature and Culture, South Central MLA, 2012.

 Peer Reviewed Journal Articles